Inedo/inedo-docs/ProGet/administration/security/api-keys.md

 However, most clients will not send the API key for operations like listing or pulling packages.
 In this case, ProGet will issue an authentication challenge, and the client will respond by prompting for a username and password.
 In this case, you can supply `api` for the username, and your API key for the password.

-## Review API Logs

-You can review the API access logs by clicking the _Access Logs_ tab or by clicking the _logs_ link to the right of the key.

 ### User Impersonation {#impersonation}

 API keys may optionally be associated with a user account.
 Doing so allows for more granular task permissions to be applied to the specific API endpoints to which the key allows access.
 The supplied user name must match the exact user name of the account it is impersonating, for example: `kharnagy@domain.corp`